bvcft6/totalcmd/utils/TCFS2/Readme.txt

 + hide/show window title
 + enable topmost window mode
 + hide/show any TC interface item
-+ change dirs in panels
 + move file panels separator
-+ send keypresses
 + undo last action using backup command
 + etc...

-0. Some notation conventions

-In most places of this file C language syntax is used to indicate characters and strings: characters are enclosed with apostrophes '' and strings are enclosed with double quotes "".

-Working TC instance is the TC instance most recently used when TCFS2 is started.
-All commands work with that instance.

 1. Configuration file

 All functions are in configuration file and may be changed at any moment.
 Configuration file must be placed near application and have same name and extension INI.
-Sample configuration files with some commands are shipped with program (just copy it from EN folder to program's folder).
+Sample configuration files with some commands is shipped with program (just copy it from EN folder to program's folder).

 Configuration file contains following sections: Items (for commands), Actions (for actions) and Macros (for macroses).
 Each action is a sequence of comamnds to execute, commands contain list of function calls and optional condition checks.
 Both sections will be described below.
 Macroses are constants and functions that may be called from parameters of other functions.
 Each configuration file line may contain a comment that begins with ';' sign.